turbonomic/tbutil/docs/IWO.md

-# TBUtil 1.3h IWO Instance Credentials
+# TBUtil 2.0a IWO Instance Credentials

-*Last updated: 18 May 2021*
+*Last updated: 3 Jun 2021*

 Refer to section 1 of `QUICK-INSTALL.pdf` for information on installing `tbutil`.
 Once complete, you can then configure the credentials for your IWO instance following the notes below.